 This 86-mile (138-km) corridor is the shortest studied in this area.
-Although comparable to Corridor One, it crosses additional wetlands, increasing the technical difficulty of transmission line construction.
+Although comparable to Corridor One, it crosses additional wetlands. increasing the technical difficulty of transmission line construction.
 Development of roads will also pose a major constraint.

 Corridor Two is the shortest under consideration in the northern study area.
 Since it is a variation of Corridor One, many of the same constraints apply here.
 The lack of existing rights-of-way is a constraint throughout much of this route.
-Prior to
+Prior to crossing the Tanana River, this corridor deviates farther to the northeast than does Corridor One, thereby crossing additional wet soils; thus, access-road development poses a major constraint.
+Forest clearing would be necessary in the broad floodplain of the Tanana River.
+While it is the shortest route, this corridor still crosses five rivers and 44 creeks as well as prime habitat and important habitat for peregrines and golden eagles.
+These constraints, and visual and public land conflicts, result in a C rating.

-Technical Economical Environmental Summary С А С C
+Technical Economical Environmental Summary С А С С